What benefits can ODC (offshore development center) bring to your business?

 - working mobility between your own office team and the offshore staff

-Ideally, you’ll also want a team that you can communicate with at any time, without any language barriers.
+Ideally, you’ll also want a dedicated team that you can communicate throughout the development process with at any time, without any language barriers.

 As already mentioned, Eastern Europe is playing a pivotal role in the promotion of ODC as a viable software development alternative.
-Below, we explore three countries in this region which are at the forefront of popularizing ODC and the relative costs of setting up teams here.
+Below, we explore three countries in this region that are at the forefront of popularizing ODC and the relative costs of offshore development center setup.

-While Ukraine has suffered considerable political unrest in the last two decades since the collapse of the Soviet Union, this hasn’t stopped it from becoming the number one outsourcing destination in Eastern Europe.
+While Ukraine has suffered considerable political unrest in the last two decades since the collapse of the Soviet Union, this hasn’t stopped it from becoming the number one IT outsourcing destination in Eastern Europe where many Western-European, Scandinavic and American IT companies prefer to hire developers.

-Today, there are over 1,000 global IT brands and hundreds of R&D testing centers operating in Ukraine, with hundreds of more new software-based startups being founded each year.
+Today, there are over 1,000 global IT brands, hundreds of R&D testing centers, and offshore development companies operating in Ukraine, with hundreds of more new software-based startups being founded each year.
 The education system emphasizes math, engineering, and the sciences which means a gross pool of IT specialists is entering the job market each year, larger than anywhere else in Europe.

 “Ukraine is one of the most affordable ODC destinations in the world, with hourly rates for a software developer starting at $25-$50”

-This figure can go up to 200$/hour depending on the expertise of the developer, and the exact location (for example, the rates between Kharkiv and Kyiv may differ).
+This figure can go from $25 up to 200$/hour depending on the unique expertise and skills set of a developer, and the exact location (for example, the rates between Kharkiv and Kyiv and Lviv may differ).
 Ukrainians are known to be agile and enterprising as opposed to some of their Asian counterparts, who therefore expect a picture-perfect product.
+Lately, Ukraine has not been associated with lower costs but been associated with the good talent.

 YouTeam is a prime example of a Ukrainian company that facilitates the easy set-up of an offshore development team focusing on a host of developer toolkits such as Java, front-end and back-end, blockchain, cloud-computing, C#, etc. For example, you’re looking for offshore angular development, you can send your requirements, and we’ll help you find the best team from our talent pool of 200+ development agencies in less than a week.